hpvdt/typhoon_speed_cadence/README.md

 The main code is found in main.c in the src folder, and whenever working on the code always work in the project folder, dont open the file standalone.
 The logic for the code is commented in code, and any changes MUST also be commented for others to work simultaneously on it.

+If there are any questions about the project, message me on disc dot2944, or email daniel.dot@mail.utoronto.ca

 ## Organization